 The Hammered Lamb (Ivanhoe District)

 You know what goes great with college football?
 Bloody Mary’s!
 Seriously… I can’t be the only one who thinks so.
 For Sunday brunch, a herd of football fans can be found at The Hammered Lamb across from Lake Ivanhoe.
-Their DIY Bloody Mary bar is nothing short of MVP excellence… bacon, peppers, hot sauces galore and all the fixings your football lovin’ heart desires.
+Their Bloody Mary toppings often include peppers, hot sauces galore, and all the fixings your football lovin’ heart desires.

 The Hammered Lamb doesn’t have as many television screens as other sports establishments so be sure to request a table with optimal game viewing.